OCA/reporting-engine/report_render_chrome/README.rst

 To use this module, you need to:

 #. create a report as usual, but set the flag `is_chrome_pdf` on the ir.actions.report.xml record
+#. note that this module avoids all the hacks for wkhtmltopdf, so your report will be passed to the browser exactly as it's rendered from qweb

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
     :alt: Try me on Runbot